zachzwy/bejeweled/README.md

 │
 ├── calculations
 │   ├── init.js               # Initialize a 2D array representing the game board
-│   ├── isLineUp.js           # Check if a cell is line-up with its adjacent cells │   ├── isValidCell.js        # Check if a cell is in boundary
+│   ├── isLineUp.js           # Check if a cell lines-up with its adjacent cells
+│   ├── isValidCell.js        # Check if a cell is in boundary
 │   ├── randomGen.js          # Generate a random integer
 │   └── validMoveGen.js       # Generate three cells that provide a valid move
 │
 ├── index.js